 The PSO offers the option to purchase lunch from vendor, BluWillow.
-Prices are reasonable and no pre ordering is required.
+Prices are reasonable and no preordering is required.
 Students may bring their own lunches to school each day.
-The school may provide access to microwave ovens in the Commons for student use, but there is no refrigerator for student use, so care should be taken in packing lunches.
+The school may provide access to microwave ovens in the MPR for student use, but there is no refrigerator for student use, so care should be taken in packing lunches.

 All students should possess refillable personal water bottles with their names printed on them.
+All water bottle stickers should be school appropriate.
 They may refill them from any of the drinking fountains.
 As a precaution against sickness, students should not share bottles.